OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 - **Affected users** - how many users are affected by the attack,
 - **Discoverability** - how easy it is to discover the vulnerability.

 Indeed, against all odds, some vulnerabilities may not be exploitable and may not lead to any compromise or lead to minor ones.
 In the opposite manner, some others vulnerabilities may seem harmless at first sight while the tester may find them highly dangerous for the application when testing in real conditions.
-Performing the exploitation phase with care really brings value to a pentest campaign by characterizing vulnerabilities and proving information on their impacts.
+Performing the exploitation phase with care increases the value of the penetration test by characterizing vulnerabilities and proving information on their impacts.

 #### Reporting

 All the findings the security tester will make during the different phases will be valuable to the customer only as they are clearly documented.
 A good pentest report will need to include information like (but not limited to):

 - an executive summary,
 - description of the scope and context (targeted systems, ...),
 - methodology used,